nuzcraft/RLTut_Python3/README.md

 6. rewrite engine unit tests not that the engine refactor is complete

 😆 with this refactor, only 8 of my 44 unit tests are passing 😎 there's a lot of testing work to be done before we work on part 6 proper.

+Alright!
+All done with the unit test refactor!
+I was right, there was a lot of work to do!
+When we change how objects are initialized, it causes problems all over the place.